-Plaintiffs Dames and Rogers Against Defendants Wylie, Lee, and Lynch in their individual capacities
+Plaintiffs Newman, Dames, and Rogers Against Defendants Brown, Wylie, Lee, and Lynch in their individual capacities

-397. All preceding paragraphs are incorporated as if fully set out herein.

-398. "The interest protected by the action for battery is freedom from intentional and unpermitted contact with one's person[.]"
+- 359. All preceding paragraphs are incorporated as if fully set out herein. - 360.
+"The interest protected by the action for battery is freedom from intentional and unpermitted contact with one's person[.]"
 Dickens v.
 Puryear, 276 S.E.2d 325, 330 (N.C.
-1981).

-399. Defendants Wiley, Brown, Lee and Lynch made intentional and unpermitted physical contact with Plaintiffs Dames and Rogers, respectively, which caused Plaintiffs injury.

-400. Defendant Wylie's arrest of Plaintiff Dames caused bruising and lacerations around her wrists.

-401. Defendants Lynch and Lee's actions during the arrest of Plaintiff Rogers caused a superior labrum tear and bicep tendonitis in her left shoulder.
-Plaintiff Rogers was unable to drive for several days and her injuries required weeks of physical therapy.

-402. Defendants acted wantonly, contrary to their duty, and with intent to injure Plaintiffs.
+1981). - 361.
+Defendants Wiley, Brown, Lee and Lynch made intentional and unpermitted physical contact with Plaintiffs Dames, Newman, and Rogers, respectively, which caused Plaintiffs injury. - 362.
+Defendant Wylie's arrest of Plaintiff Dames caused bruising and lacerations around her wrists. - 363.
+Defendant Brown pushed Plaintiff Newman to the ground, causing her to hit her head and suffer a concussion. - 364.
+Defendants Lynch and Lee's actions during the arrest of Plaintiff Rogers caused a superior labrum tear and bicep tendonitis in her left shoulder.
+Plaintiff Rogers was unable to drive for several days and her injuries required weeks of physical therapy. - 365.
+Defendants acted wantonly, contrary to their duty, and with intent to injure Plaintiffs.

-Count X
+Count XI